helm/helm-www/content/docs/using_helm/index.md

   This defaults to 300 (5 minutes)
-- `--wait`: Waits until all Pods are in a ready state, PVCs are bound, Deployments have minimum (`Desired` minus `maxUnavailable`) Pods in ready state and Services have an IP address (and Ingress if a `LoadBalancer`) before marking the release as successful.
-It will wait for as long as the `--timeout` value.
+- `--wait`: Waits until all Pods are in a ready state, PVCs are bound, Deployments have minimum (`Desired` minus `maxUnavailable`) Pods in ready state and Services have an IP address (and Ingress if a `LoadBalancer`) and StorageClasses It will wait for as long as the have a provisioner in place before marking the release as successful. --
+  `--timeout` value.
 If timeout is reached, the release will be marked as `FAILED`.
 Note: In scenario where Deployment has `replicas` set to 1 and `maxUnavailable` is not set to 0 as part of rolling update strategy,